After their December heating bill came in, the Sprague family was forced to abandon their second floor.

 Their electricity bill dropped to just $125 the first month they installed their boiler.

-Running the numbers after the first heating season was over with the new stove, Sprague estimates they saved $3,000 when factoring in they now keep the house at 72 degrees during the winter.
+Running the numbers after the first heating season with the wood boiler, Sprague estimates they saved $3,000 when factoring in they now keep the house at 72 degrees during the winter.

 The HeatMasterss Difference